 Adriatic Table (Zadar, Croatia 2010)

-As the Nomadic University set out in 2006, Italian artist Michelangelo Pistoletto furnished two symbolic artefacts for the project: the Baltic Table and the Mediterranean Table.
+As the Nomadic University set out in 2006, Italian artist Michelangelo Pistoletto furnished the project with two symbolic artefacts: the Baltic Table and the Mediterranean Table.
 They were basically two high-gloss polished metal slabs, cut out as maps of the two seas and designed to be carried around.
-Each NUrope session used to employ one of the tables; it served as a workplace and a gathering point, and also reminded us of the importance of the seas – separating and connecting people.
+Each NUrope session used to employ either of the tables; serving as a workplace and a gathering point, and also reminding us of the importance of the seas – separating and connecting people.

-However, for the Zadar session no table was available.
-I then suggested we make an Adriatic Table – in honour to signor Pistoletto as well as to our local hosts – and subsequently prepared a workshop.
-The local Museum of Glass kindly provided us a workspace, where the NUrope participants could cut out the map from a plywood board and tile it with mirror mosaique and pebbles collected from the sea shore.
-Two hours later, we carried the Adriatic Table through the streets of Zadar’s Old Town to the former church of St Donat, where it fulfilled its function for the rest of the session.
-Afterwards, the table was donated to the University of Zadar, where it’s still in use.
+However, for the Zadar session none of these tables were available.
+I then suggested the making of an Adriatic Table – to honour signor Pistoletto as well as our local hosts – and subsequently prepared a workshop to carry it out.
+The local Museum of Glass kindly provided us a workspace, where the NUrope participants could cut a map out of a plywood board and tile it with mirror mosaique and pebbles collected from the sea shore nearby.
+Two hours later, we could carry a sparkling tabletop through the streets of Zadar’s Old Town to the former church of St Donat, where it fulfilled its function for the rest of this NUrope session.
+Afterwards, the Adriatic Table was donated to the University of Zadar, where it’s still in use.
 (The Mediterranean Table now stays with Fondazione Pistoletto in Biella, Italy, while the Baltic Table has found a home at Åbo Akademi Business School.)

 Adriatic Table photo credits: Raine Johnsson, Reino Koivula